Matt is a professional painter who owns and operates his own painting business, specializing in interior and exterior house painting.

 For the best finish, crown should be painted after installation, not before.
 Sure, it's easier to prime and paint before install, but you still have to caulk the molding to the drywall and patch all of the nail holes, which means touch-ups, and touch-ups in the middle of semi-gloss paint leave blemishes in the finish.

 Trim enamel is best applied from corner to corner, in one direction, to get a smooth and blemish-free finish.
-Caulking and nail hole patches underneath primer and paint blend in better too without angular flash marks.
+Caulking and nail hole patches underneath primer and paint blend in better too without flash marks.

 Should You Paint Crown Before the Ceiling?